-This fantastic easy chicken jambalaya is the perfect dish when you’re feeling like a meal that is both full of flavor and incredibly easy to make.
+This fantastic chicken jambalaya is the perfect dish for when you want a meal that is both full of flavor and incredibly easy to make.

-You will only need one pot to cook up this delicious dish making it great for anyone who would rather not deal with a ton of washing up.
-You will still need a chopping board and knife unless you’re able to buy all the ingredients pre-cut.
+You will only need one pot to make this delicious dish, so it is great if you would rather not deal with a ton of washing up.
+You will still need a chopping board and knife unless you can buy all the ingredients pre-cut.

-This dish will reheat just fine so be sure to keep the leftovers in the fridge.
-Personally, I would not recommend freezing the leftovers as rice doesn’t seem to freeze very well.
+This dish will reheat fine, so be sure to keep the leftovers in the fridge.
+Personally, I would not recommend freezing the leftovers as rice does not seem to freeze very well.

-If you want to see how to do this easy jambalaya, then be sure to check out the video below.
-It’s short, snappy and will take you through everything you need to know about getting this dish from the cupboard to the table.
+If you want to see how to make this easy jambalaya, then be sure to check out the video below.
+It is short, snappy, and will take you through everything you need to know about getting this dish from the fridge to the table.

 Easy Chicken Jambalaya Recipe